aslanallakhkuliev/tablefactorycase/README.md

 Requirements file has been updated.

-11 New Model Tests have been added (in addition to the API tests).
+11 new Model Tests have been added (in addition to the API tests).

 API Tests now support django fixtures and user authentication.